pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

-The reduction in size is achieved by eliminating a number of columns that we don't need for our analysis or that are duplicated and by filtering tickets occuring before 7/13/2015.
+The reduction in size is achieved by eliminating a number of columns that we don't need for our analysis or that are duplicated and by filtering tickets occurring before 7/13/2015.
 This date is selected because this is the date on which the City of Chicago began using its current system for tracking transportation department permits.
 While some permits from before this date are available in the transportation department permits dataset, the quality of this data is unclear.

-The creation of CSV mapping violation codes to violation descriptions reflects the fact that the current dataset stores the reason a tickets was issued in two columns, violation_code and violation_description.
+The creation of CSV mapping violation codes to violation descriptions reflects the fact that the current dataset stores the reason a ticket was issued in two columns, violation_code and violation_description.
 To cut down on the size of our CSV file containing the ticket dataset, we remove the violation_descrption column since it is stored as strings and keep the substantially smaller violation_description column.
-Since our the violation_description column is more understandable to humans, however, we create the CSV linking violation codes to violation descriptions so that we can reassociate tickets witih violation descriptions as a categorical column after reading into pandas.
+Since our the violation_description column is more understandable to humans, however, we create the CSV linking violation codes to violation descriptions so that we can reassociate tickets with the violation descriptions as a categorical column after reading into pandas.

-The way the dataset is shrunk is also intentially designed to make it easier to structure the dataset in ways that make it easier to manipulate in pandas later.
+The way the dataset is shrunk is also intentionally designed to make it easier to structure the dataset in ways that make it easier to manipulate in pandas later.
-For example, with over 6 million rows remaining after our date filter, storing the address where each ticket occured as a string would be quite expensive memory-wise and could make computations in pandas difficult or impossible depending on RAM size.
+For example, with over 6 million rows remaining after our date filter, storing the address where each ticket occurred as a string would be quite expensive memory-wise and could make computations in pandas difficult or impossible depending on RAM size.
 So instead, we break address into three columns: street number, street direction, and street name.
 When later reading this dataset into